SwifterSwift/SwifterSwift/CONTRIBUTING.md

 	- Properties & static properties
 	- Methods & static methods
 	- Initializers
+- All extensions should be tested.
 - Files are named based on the type that the contained extensions extend. (example: all String extensions are found in "**StringExtensions.swift**" file)
-- All extensions should be tested.
 - All extensions files and test files have a one to one relation.(example: all tests for "**StringExtensions.swift**" are found in the "**StringExtensionsTests.swift**" file)
-- All extensions have a one to one relation to a test which should cover all edge cases and is named like the extension. (example: `DateExtensions` method `isBetween` is tested in file: `DateExtensionsTest` test: `testIsBetween`)
+- There should be a one to one relationship between extensions and their backing tests.
+- Tests should be named using the same API of the extension it backs.(example: `DateExtensions` method `isBetween` is named `testIsBetween´)
 - All test files are named based on the extensions which it tests. (example: all String extensions tests are found in "**StringExtensionsTests.swift**" file)
-- extensions and tests are ordered inside files in the following order:
+- Extensions and tests are ordered inside files in the following order:

 ```swift
 // MARK: - enums